zang-cloud/zang-go/README.rst

 Authorization
 ----
-In order to authorize against Zang Cloud services you'll have to define authentication credentials.
+In order to authorize against Avaya OneCloud™️ CPaaS  services you'll have to define authentication credentials.

 .. code-block:: bash